dysdsyd/dysdsyd.github.io/index.md

 I'm interested in understanding how machines can learn to build representation of our 3D world through observation or interaction.

 ### News
-**[Jan 2020]** Serving as a TA for the [Arch 662 - Architecture & Artificial Intelligence](https://taubmancollege.umich.edu/students/course-list/architecture-662-thesis-studio-2g43g7-winter-2020)
+**[Jan 2020]** Serving as a TA for [Arch 662 - Architecture & Artificial Intelligence](https://taubmancollege.umich.edu/students/course-list/architecture-662-thesis-studio-2g43g7-winter-2020)
 **[Sep 2019]** Started as a Masters student at the University of Michigan!

 ### Publications